Digitex Answers Your Questions on Margin Betfair Trading

-While margin trading can be risky and is not for novice traders, there are plenty of advantages to it.
+While margin Betfair Trading can be risky and is not for novice Betfair Traders, there are plenty of advantages to it.
 These include a high return on investment, the flexibility to trade when the market conditions are timely and you have little cash available, and greater investing power.

-However, margin traders must be prepared to absorb large losses.
+However, margin Betfair Traders must be prepared to absorb large losses.
 Moreover, due to minimum margins, even a small move in the opposite direction could lead to the Liquidation Engine calling in your trade and liquidating your position.

-Margin trading is popular especially in a bull market when the prices are going up and traders can take advantage of amplified gains.
+Margin Betfair Trading is popular especially in a bull market when the prices are going up and Betfair Traders can take advantage of amplified gains.
 But remember that if it’s your first time trying it out, start with money that you are prepared to lose.

-Digitex will be offering 100x leverage, which will give the experienced traders potential for massive gains–but could also cause them to be liquidated.
-If you think that margin trading is worth the risk, you’ll need a cool head and to make some sensible calls to avoid getting liquidated.
+Digitex will be offering 100x leverage, which will give the experienced Betfair Traders potential for massive gains–but could also cause them to be liquidated.
+If you think that margin Betfair Trading is worth the risk, you’ll need a cool head and to make some sensible calls to avoid getting liquidated.